-ON Semiconductor provides the companion gate driver IC (NCP3418B).
+ON Semiconductor provides the NCP3418B as a companion gate driver IC.
 The NCP3418B driver is optimized to work with a range of MOSFETs commonly used in CPU applications.
 The NCP3418B provides special functionality and is required for the high performance dynamic VID operation of the part.
 Contact your local ON Semiconductor applications engineer for MOSFET recommendations.